Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/d4e8fba0-02db-44c7-a942-e69bfc55b2f2)
 *Figure 191: Image of a Hanged Man that has just burst out of the ceiling.
 Image Taken By: Steven Grevera*

-The Hanged Man can be sticking out of ceiling’s of enclosed buildings in corridors and will then proceed to jumpscare the player, causing great sounds and disturbances and doing damage to what it touches.
-It will also cause loud amounts of noise which can attract Apparitions
+The Hanged Man can be sticking out of the ceilings of enclosed buildings in corridors and will then proceed to jumpscare the player, causing great sounds and disturbances and doing damage to what it touches.
+It will also cause loud amounts of noise, which can attract Apparitions.

 #### Spiders
 ![image](https://github.com/user-attachments/assets/19489772-650e-44e2-86bb-7f742e14738f)
-*Figure 192: Image of Spiders on the ground blocking the players access to a door.
+*Figure 192: Image of Spiders on the ground blocking the player's access to a door.
 Image Taken By: Steven Grevera*

-The Spiders lay webs on the ground waiting for it’s prey to step inside, slowing them down.
-Apparitions are unaffected by the webs but players will be slowed down extremely and take damage for every second they are within the webs.
+The Spiders lay webs on the ground, waiting for their prey to step inside, slowing them down.
+Apparitions are unaffected by the web, but players will be slowed down extremely and will suffer damage for every second they are on the web.

 #### Human Cocoon Moth
 ![image](https://github.com/user-attachments/assets/9506b545-a44c-45d1-ae30-478a5dbfad44)
 *Figure 193: Image of Cocoon Moth Pests swarming the player.
 Image Taken By: Steven Grevera*

-Human Cocoon Moth’s like the spiders, lay on top of human cocoon remains amidst the corridors and when triggered by getting to close to them, will chase the player, doing damage to them constantly until they are escaped or a certain amount of time passes.
-If a player stands still on their cocoon base location, they will take damage until they lose a life or receive a “Game Over”.
+Human Cocoon Moths, like the spiders, lay on top of human cocoon remains amidst the corridors and, when triggered by getting too close to them, will chase the player, doing damage to them constantly until they escape or a certain amount of time passes.
+If a player stands still on their cocoon base location, they will take damage until they lose a life or receive a “Game Over.”

-The alternative version of these are the moths which fly in the room of the Cocoon Moth Trap Room which guard a Magatama.
+The alternative version of these are the moths that fly in the room of the Cocoon Moth Trap Room, which guards a Magatama.

 #### A Glimpse of The Past (Snails)
 ![image](https://github.com/user-attachments/assets/2a7b1395-e361-41af-b1e2-56a6ecbfbefa)
 *Figure 194: Image of Snails glowing in the darkness in a faint dark blue color.
 Image Taken By: Steven Grevera*

-When approached, walked over or scared, The Snails will spew out a purple mist that covers aw ide area of a corridor and will build up the players corruption meter until they escape it’s large purple radius, or they die.
+When approached, walked over, or scared, The Snails will spew out a purple mist that covers a large area of a corridor and will build up the player's corruption meter until they escape its large purple radius, or they die.
 The radius bypasses walls and is determined in a circular radius from where the smoke is emitted from.

 ![image](https://github.com/user-attachments/assets/6f32d9dc-da07-4828-a7d1-544ddd70ad8d)
 *Figure 195: Image of Snails spewing corrupting gas out of their bodies.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/379a9591-85c6-41c6-9b7f-f16cb382187d)
-*Figure 196: Image of the corrupting gases boundary and how it would appear to the player when you escape it.
+*Figure 196: Image of the corrupting gas boundary and how it would appear to the player when you escape it.
 Image Taken By: Steven Grevera*

 #### Corrupted Humans (Impure)
 ![image](https://github.com/user-attachments/assets/110681c5-4af9-43fd-89ae-ce7549e7d4ae)
-*Figure 197: Image of a Corrupted Human from it's back where it's glowing darkness is fainter.
+*Figure 197: Image of a Corrupted Human from its back where its glowing darkness is fainter.
 Image Taken By: Steven Grevera*